openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 regardless of the MicroShift version they feature.

-Because difference between two deployments might not be MicroShift itself, but applications that run on top of MicroShift, MicroShift's data is tied to ostree deployment rather than MicroShift version.
+Because difference between two deployments might not be MicroShift itself, but applications that run on top of MicroShift, MicroShift's backups are tied to ostree deployments rather than MicroShift versions.

 Decision whether to backup or restore is based on file persisted during previous boot (see "Integration with greenboot").